westlake-repl/MicroLens/README.md

 We release 50,000 users as well as their associated multi-modal data through the given link.
 To obtain the entire MicroLens dataset, please contact the corresponding author via email.

+We also release a subset of our MicroLens for multimodal fairness recommendation, which can be downloaded from https://recsys.westlake.edu.cn/MicroLens-Fairness-Dataset/

 # Citation
 If you use our dataset, code or find MicroLens useful in your work, please cite our paper as: